Grandmaster's Palace, Valletta: Hospitaller rule

-When the Order of St. John established the new city of Valletta in 1566, the original intention was to built the palace of the Grand Master on high ground in the southern part of the city (on or near the site later occupied by Auberge de Castille).
+When the Order of St. John established the new city of Valletta in 1566, the original intention was to build the palace of the Grand Master on high ground in the southern part of the city (on or near the site later occupied by Auberge de Castille).
 In fact, present-day South Street (Triq in-Nofsinhar) was originally known as Strada del Palazzo, since the palace was meant to be built there.

 The site of the palace was originally occupied by several buildings, including the house of the knight Eustachio del Monte which was built in 1569, and the auberge of the langue of Italy which was built in around 1571.
 Both of these buildings were built to designs of the Maltese architect Girolamo Cassar.

 In 1571, Grand Master Pierre de Monte moved the Order's headquarters to Valletta, and he lived in the house of Eustachio del Monte, who was his nephew.
 The Council of the Order subsequently purchased the house, and in 1574 it began to be enlarged into a palace for the Grand Master.
 By this time, del Monte had died and he was succeeded as Grand Master by Jean de la Cassière.
 The Italian langue moved to a new auberge in 1579, and the original auberge was also incorporated into the palace.
 The Grandmaster's Palace was built to Mannerist designs of Glormo Cassar.

 The palace was modified and embellished by subsequent Grand Masters, which gave the building a Baroque character.
 The ceilings of the main corridors were decorated with frescoes by Nicolau Nasoni in 1724, during the magistracy of António Manoel de Vilhena.
 In the 1740s, Grand Master Manuel Pinto da Fonseca made extensive alterations to the building and gave it its present configuration.
 Pinto's renovations included the embellishment of the façade, the opening of a second main entrance, and the construction of a clock tower in one of the courtyards.

 In the 1770s, the traveller Patrick Brydone wrote that: